OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Resizing a logical volume is quick and easy compare to doing so with a physical paritition that already contains a filesystem.

-Extents for a logical volume can be added or subtracted from the logical volume, and they can come from anywhere in the volume group; they need not be from physically contiguous sections of the disk.
+Extents for a logical volume can be added or subtracted from the logical volume, and they can come from **anywhere** in the volume group; they need not be from physically contiguous sections of the disk.

-When expanding a logical volume with a filesystem, you must first expand the volume, and then expand the filesystem.​ When shrinking a logical volume with a filesystem, you must first shrink the filesystem, and then shrink the volume.
+When expanding a logical volume with a filesystem, you must **first expand the volume**, and then expand the **filesystem**.​ When shrinking a logical volume with a filesystem, you must first **shrink the filesystem**, and then shrink the **volume**.
 This is done using `lvresize`.

 As an example of shrinking: `sudo lvresize -r -L 20 GB /dev/VG/mylvm`.
 The `-r` option causes resizing of the filesystem at the same time as the volume size is changed.
 The filesystem cannot be mounted when being shrunk.

 `sudo lvresize -r -L +100M /dev/vg/mylvm` to grow a logical volume, while the plus sign (+) indicates adding space.
-Note that you need not unmount the filesystem to grow it.
+Note that you need NOT **unmount** the filesystem to grow it.

 #### LVM Snapshots

-LVM snapshots create an exact copy of an existing logical volume.
+LVM **snapshots** create an exact copy of an existing logical volume.
 They are useful for backups, application testing, and deploying VMs (Virtual Machines).
 The original state of the snapshot is kept as the block map.

 Snapshots only use space for storing deltas: